Learn About Bulk Mailing and Tracking → Move Update

 - If none of those free options work for you, then you must match your list to the National Change of Address (NCOA) data base.
 That's a list of all the change-of-address forms submitted to USPS.
 You can't buy the NCOA list, but there are companies that will match your mailing list to it for you.
 See NCOA Matching for more details and links to some companies our customers use for this service.

-- Your signature on your postage statement is your promise that you complied with Move Update.
+- When you submit your mailing using the USPS Postal Wizard web form, you are promising that you complied with Move Update.
 There is not a separate "Move Update" certification form.
-But you must check the correct "Move Update Method" box on the postage statement.
-I'll show you below which one to check for each option.
+But you must select the correct "Move Update Method" in the Postal Wizard.
+I'll show you below which one to select for each option.

 - Move update is not the same thing as "CASS certification".
 CASS is a different requirement that applies to barcoded letter-sized and flat-sized mail.
 But, if you are using the NCOA matching method to comply with the Move Update requirement, you get CASS certification free as part of the NCOA matching process.